grandwazir/TimedMessages/README.md

 Before installing, you need to make sure you are running at least the latest [recommended build](http://dl.bukkit.org/latest-rb/craftbukkit.jar) for Bukkit.
 Support is only given for problems when using a recommended build.
 This does not mean that the plugin will not work on other versions of Bukkit, the likelihood is it will, but it is not supported.

-### Getting SimpleStats
+### Getting TimedMessages

-The best way to install SimpleStats is to use the [symbolic link](http://repository.james.richardson.name/symbolic/TimedMessages.jar) to the latest version.
-This link always points to the latest version of SimpleStats, so is safe to use in scripts or update plugins.
-Additionally you can to use the [RSS feed](http://dev.bukkit.org/server-mods/SimpleStats/files.rss) provided by BukkitDev as this also includes a version changelog.
+The best way to install TimedMessages is to use the [symbolic link](http://repository.james.richardson.name/symbolic/TimedMessages.jar) to the latest version.
+This link always points to the latest version of TimedMessages, so is safe to use in scripts or update plugins.
+Additionally you can to use the [RSS feed](http://dev.bukkit.org/server-mods/TimedMessages/files.rss) provided by BukkitDev as this also includes a version changelog.

 Alternatively [older versions](http://repository.james.richardson.name/releases/name/richardson/james/bukkit/timed-messages/) are available as well, however they are not supported.
 If you are forced to use an older version for whatever reason, please let me know why by [opening a issue](https://github.com/grandwazir/TimedMessages/issues/new) on GitHub.